yhzhang0128/egos-2000/USAGES.md

 ```

 This will create `disk.img`, `bootROM.bin` and `bootROM.mcs` in the `tools` directory.
-You can use tools like [balena Etcher](https://www.balena.io/etcher/) to program `disk.img` to your microSD.
+Use softwares like [balena Etcher](https://www.balena.io/etcher/) to program `disk.img` to your microSD card.

 ## Step3: Program the Arty FPGA board

 ### Windows and Linux
-Install Vivado Lab Edition which can be downloaded [here](https://drive.google.com/file/d/1VS6_mxb6yrAxdDtlXkHdB-8jg9CScacw/view?usp=sharing) or [here](https://www.xilinx.com/support/download.html).
+Install Vivado Lab Edition which can be downloaded [here](https://www.xilinx.com/support/download.html) or [here](https://drive.google.com/file/d/1VS6_mxb6yrAxdDtlXkHdB-8jg9CScacw/view?usp=sharing).
 You may need to register a Xilinx account, but the software is free.

 1. Connect the Arty FPGA board to your computer with the USB cable
 2. Open Vivado Lab Edition
 3. Click "Open Hardware Manager"
 4. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
 5. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
-6. Choose memory device "s25fl128sxxxxxx0" and click "Program Configuration Memory Device"
+6. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
 7. In the "Configuration file" field, choose the `bootROM.mcs` file compiled in step 2
 8. Click "OK" and wait for the program to finish
 9. Click the `program` red button on the left-top corner of the Arty FPGA board